The Originals (TV series): Series overview

 The fifth and final season of the series takes place seven years after the fourth season.
-Hope, now a teenager, is studying at the Salvatore School for the Young and Gifted.
-The other Mikaelsons are living their own lives separately, trying to keep the Hollow at bay through their distance.
-But when Klaus and an amnesiac Elijah meet, Hayley goes missing and Nazi vampires emerge the family all return to New Orleans to fight these new brewing threats.
-This season also acts as a soft backdoor pilot through small incorprations of the Salvatore School and future Legacies characters Alaric, Landon Kirby and the Saltzman twins as younger versions.
+Hope, now a 15-year-old teenager, is studying at the Salvatore School for the Young and Gifted, having enrolled at the end of season 4.
+The Mikaelson siblings are living their own lives separately, trying to keep the Hollow at bay through their distance, each hold 1/4 of it inside.
+Rebekah is with Marcel and Kol is married to Davina.
+But when Klaus and an amnesiac Elijah meet, Hayley is kidnapped and Nazi vampires emerge, the entire family returns to New Orleans to fight these new brewing threats.
+Hope also triggers her werewolf curse.
+This season acts as a soft backdoor pilot through small incorporations of the Salvatore School and future Legacies characters Alaric, Landon Kirby and the Saltzman twins.
+Season 5 also features Caroline Forbes, a past love interest of Klaus, co-founder of the Salvatore School and the twins mother.